 Challenges of IoT in Manufacturing

-The transformative potential of IoT in manufacturing sector is undeniable.
+The transformative potential of IoT in the manufacturing sector is undeniable.
 The myriad advantages, from real-time monitoring to predictive maintenance, promise a paradigm shift in how manufacturing operations are conducted.
 However, as with every technological integration, the journey to achieving a seamless IoT-enabled manufacturing ecosystem presents a plethora of challenges.
 These hurdles, ranging from technical to financial, need to be addressed meticulously to harness the true power of IoT.
 Here’s an in-depth exploration of the key challenges that manufacturers face as they tread the path of IoT integration.

 Data Security and Privacy Concerns